Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Antithetic MLMC approach for delay equations

 For simplicity, we assume that $b_\dd$ is defined by Scheme 2 introduced in Section \ref{subsec:milstein}, as less assumptions are needed to guarantee moment boundedness in that case.

-Now, we propose a modified scheme which does not require the simulation of the L\'{e}vy area, but still achieves a higher order convergence rate for the variance of multi-level correction terms: We define for $n \in \lbrace 0, \ldots, M-1 \rbrace$ what will be the coarse grid solution
+Now, we propose a modified scheme which does not require the simulation of iterated stochastic integrals, but still achieves a higher order convergence rate for the variance of multilevel correction terms: We define for $n \in \lbrace 0, \ldots, M-1 \rbrace$ what will be the coarse grid solution

 where

 and $\Delta W^{i}_{n- \tau} := W^{i}(t_{n+1} - \tau) - W^{i}(t_{n} - \tau)$.